vinnymoreira/stellarnav/README.md

   closeBtn: false, // adds a close button to the end of nav
   closeLabel: 'Close', // label for the close button
   mobileMode: false,
+  mobileOpenOnClick: false,  // true to open submenu with click in mobile view
   scrollbarFix: false // fixes horizontal scrollbar issue on very long navs });
 ```